-- (a) The licensee shall develop, maintain and implement written facility discipline policies and procedures meeting the requirements specified in (b) and (c) below. - (1) Staff, children, and authorized representatives shall receive copies of such policies and procedures, as specified in Sections 87065(n) and 87068.1(b)(4)(B). - (2) Signed copies of such policies and procedures shall be maintained in the child's record, as specified in Section 87070(c)(2). - (b) Any form of discipline which violates a child's personal rights as specified in Section 87072 shall be prohibited. - (c) Calls to law enforcement must be made in accordance with the facility's emergency intervention plan as specified in Section 87095.22.
-Calling or threatening to call law enforcement is prohibited as a form of discipline. - (d) Acceptable forms of discipline shall include the following: - (1) Exclusion in an unlocked living, sleeping, or play area. - (2) Institution of fines as specified in Section 87026(c). - (3) Prohibition against attendance at or participation in planned activities. - (4) Prohibition against use of entertainment devices including but not limited to telephones, televisions, personal computers and other internet-enabled devices, video game consoles, radios, portable media players, and stereo equipment. - (5) Performance of additional duties related to training needs identified in the child's needs and services plan. - (6) Any other form of discipline approved in writing, in advance by the licensing agency. - (e) When a child is subject to a consequence for noncompliance with an expectation of living in the facility, a licensee shall do all of the following: - (1) Inform the child that it is necessary for the licensee to impose a consequence on the child.
+- (a) The licensee shall develop, maintain, and implement written facility discipline policies and procedures meeting the requirements specified in (b) through (e) below. - (b) A licensee accepting nonminor dependent placements shall develop, maintain, and implement written facility expectations and consequences meeting the requirements specified in (f) below. - (1) Staff, children, and authorized representatives shall receive copies of such policies and procedures, as specified in Sections 87065(n) and 87068.1(b)(4)(B). - (2) Signed copies of such policies and procedures shall be maintained in the child's record, as specified in Section 87070(c)(2). - Any form of discipline which violates a child's personal rights as specified in Section 87072 shall be prohibited. - (d) Calls to law enforcement must be made in accordance with the facility's emergency intervention plan as specified in Section 87095.22.
+Calling or threatening to call law enforcement is prohibited as a form of discipline. - (e) Acceptable forms of discipline shall include the following: - (1) Exclusion in an unlocked living, sleeping, or play area. - (2) Institution of fines as specified in Section 87026(c). - (3) Prohibition against attendance at or participation in planned activities. - Prohibition against use of entertainment devices including but not limited to telephones, televisions, personal computers and other internet-enabled devices, video game consoles, radios, portable media players, and stereo equipment. - (5) Performance of additional duties related to training needs identified in the child's needs and services plan. - (6) Any other form of discipline approved in writing, in advance by the licensing agency. - (f) When a child is subject to a consequence for noncompliance with an expectation of living in the facility, a licensee shall do all of the following:

-- (2) Discuss the reason and need for the licensee to impose a consequence on the child and provide the child with the opportunity to participate in choosing the appropriate consequence. - (3) Develop a plan, including time limit, with the child for the nonminor dependent to be subject to and comply with the chosen consequence. - (4) Document the decision to subject the nonminor dependent to the chosen consequence and the steps taken in subjecting the child to the consequence.
+- (1) Inform the child that it is necessary for the licensee to impose a consequence on the child. - (2) Discuss the reason and need for the licensee to impose a consequence on the child and provide the child with the opportunity to participate in choosing the appropriate consequence. - (3) Develop a plan, including time limit, with the child for the nonminor dependent to be subject to and comply with the chosen consequence. - (4) Document the decision to subject the nonminor dependent to the chosen consequence and the steps taken in subjecting the child to the consequence.